SJKaczmarek/cybersec/README.md

 ## Contact

-For collaborations, inquiries, or to connect professionally, kindly reach out via my [LinkedIn Profile](https://www.linkedin.com/in/sylvesterkaczmarek/).
+For sensitive matters, inquiries, or professional collaborations, please reach out via email at [space.stranger698@8shield.net](mailto:space.stranger698@8shield.net).
+For quicker responses, you can also connect with me on my [LinkedIn Profile](https://www.linkedin.com/in/sylvesterkaczmarek/).